IBM/watson-document-co-relation/README.md

 * Use DSX Object Storage to access data and configuration files.
 * Use IBM Watson Natural Language Understanding API to extract metadata from documents in Jupyter notebooks.
 * Extract and format unstructured data using simplified Python functions.
-* Use a configuration file to build configurable and layered classification grammar.
+* Use a configuration file to specify the co-reference and relations grammar.
-* Use the combination of grammatical classification and regex patterns from a configuration file to classify word token classes.
 * Store the processed output JSON in DSX Object Storage.

-The intended audience for this journey is developers who want to learn a method for augumenting classification metadata obtained from Watson Natural Language Understanding API, in situations when there is a scarcity of historical data.
-The traditional approach of training a Text Analytics model yields less than expected results.
-The distinguishing factor of this journey is that it allows a configurable mechanism of text classification.
+The intended audience for this journey is developers who want to learn a method for correlation of text content across documents.
+The distinguishing factor of this journey is that it allows a configurable mechanism of text correlation.
 It helps give a developer a head start in the case of text from a specialized domain, with no generally available English parser.

 ![](doc/source/images/architecture.png)